NilsBaumgartner1994/BuddyBot/buddy-bot/README.md

 # buddy-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Bot to help to improve your code
+> A GitHub App built with [Probot](https://github.com/probot/probot) that Helps to improve your code over time

 ## Setup